-As we get further along into the school year, classrooms can often succumb to distractions and waning engagement.
-However, positive classroom management tools can provide an effective way for teachers everywhere to regain student attention and enthusiasm!
-Read more about a powerful and positive classroom management tool for the whole class.
-It has been used successfully with thousands of students!
+As the school year progresses, classrooms can often experience increased distractions and decreased engagement.
+However, a class reward management system offers an effective way for teachers to regain student attention and enthusiasm.
+Discover a powerful and positive classroom management tool that has been successfully used with thousands of students to enhance engagement for the entire class.

 Since that original whole class incentive, I have heard so much amazing feedback from teachers all over the world who have found success using them in their classrooms.
 Here are some frequently asked questions and more information so you can see if it might work for you!